Katy shares her tech knowledge and research with anyone who wants to learn the smartest way to use technology.

 How to Find the Best Part-Time Job With Benefits

 The search for a part-time job that includes benefits is getting more common.
 And understandably so given the growing cost of health insurance and increase in temporary work.

 Check out the list below of large companies that offer part-time positions with benefits.
 But beyond just applying to those positions there's a lot you need to know about selecting the best job if health coverage or access to a 401k is what you're after.
 Learn how to avoid common mistakes people make in seeking out jobs just for the benefits.

 And if none of the places in the list appeal to you scroll to the bottom to find more help on your search in less obvious roles.
-You'll get more ideas of where to look and how to find the best positions.
+You'll get more ideas on where to look and how to find the best positions.

 Companies with Benefits for Part-Time Employees

-First let's get to the list.
+First, let's get to the list.
 Here are companies that advertise their career benefits for less than full-time employees, sorted by industry: